Elite Jet: Career

-She operated the Holyhead – Dún Laoghaire route running twice daily from 15 March 2010 until the end of May 2010, when operated the route with one round trip per day.
+She operated the Holyhead – Dún Laoghaire route running twice daily from 15 March 2010 until the end of May 2010, when Stena Explorer operated the route with one round trip per day.
 She was then laid up in Dún Laoghaire until 29 June 2010 when the vessel moved to Rosslare.
 She operated her seasonal summer route from 10 July 2010 until September 2010.

 On 15 September 2010, she once again returned to operate the Holyhead–Dún Laoghaire service, after Stena Explorer was withdrawn from the route for the winter season of 2010.
 Stena Lynx III operated the route until 9 January 2011, in which she then had her 2011 refit.
 She then returned to Holyhead, before moving to Dún Laoghaire for lay up until June 2011.
 At the end of June 2011, she left Dún Laoghaire to begin her summer seasonal service on the Rosslare – Fishguard route.
 The ferry began her summer service on the Rosslare – Fishguard route on 1 July, and ended on 4 September 2011, she then returned to Dún Laoghaire for lay up.

 In October 2011 the Stena Lynx III was renamed Sunflower 2.
 While en route to Asia she suffered a major engine failure in the Bay of Biscay.
 After this incident she was repaired at La Coruna, Spain.

 In 2016 she operated in South Korea with the new name Orange 1.
 In 2017 the ship was chartered by the Government of Trinidad & Tobago for service on the inter-island service between Scarborough and Port of Spain.

 In 2019 renamed Rapidlink Jet and was sold by Seajets and moored at Salamis, Greece.

 In October 2022, it was announced that the ship will be launched on Santorini – Rethymnon line for the 2023 season, connecting Crete with Cyclades.
 She set sail on her maiden voyage on 26 May 2023.
 In May 2023 the ship renamed Elite Jet.